Amourspirit/python_ooo_dev_tools/docs/help/calc/format/direct/cell/borders.rst

 Applying different style border
 """""""""""""""""""""""""""""""

-Using py:class:`~ooodev.format.inner.direct.structs.side.BorderLineKind` enumeration it is possible to change the border style to many different configurations.
+Using :py:class:`~ooodev.format.inner.direct.structs.side.BorderLineKind` enumeration it is possible to change the border style to many different configurations.

 In this example the border style is set to Dash-dot.